terhechte/appventure/guides/catalyst/firststeps/conditional_compilation.md

 swift_version = "5.1"
 ---

-You can implement conditional code via the new `targetEnvironment(UIKitForMac` directive:

-## Compile code only on the macOS target
+If you want to compile code that runs only on macOS, you can do that by using the following, new compile time attribute:

 ``` swift
 #if targetEnvironment(UIKitForMac)